 Most jellyfish love to be fed on live baby brine shrimp or frozen baby brine shrimp.
 In the wild, brine shrimp will commonly be a jellyfish’s diet.

-Jellyfish also accept some types of dried planktonic or substitute dried planktonic foods such as our own Cubic Medusa Jellyfish Food, which is available to buy from our online shop.
+Jellyfish also accept some types of dried planktonic or substitute dried planktonic foods such as Ocean Nutrition Instant Brine Shrimp, which is available to buy from our online shop.

 We’d always recommend to feed live baby brine shrimp alongside dried food, to provide further nutrients, and to keep your jellyfish in peak condition.
-This is necessary for Amakusa and Purple Stripe Jellyfish especially.
+This is necessary for Amakusa, Purple Stripe Jellyfish (and other types of “sea nettle” jellyfish) especially.

 Watch Jellyfish Eating

-The red bits floating in the tank are the jellyfish’s dried food (our Cubic Medusa Jellyfish Food) – in the centre of each Moon Jellyfish are four “stomachs” which are slowly filling up with food.
+The red bits floating in the tank are the jellyfish’s food – in the centre of each Moon Jellyfish are four “stomachs” which are slowly filling up with food.
 See how their stomachs are lighting up red!